fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 How should we now use these types in our components?

-If we try acess the objects in the array _courseParts: CoursePart[]_ we notice that it is possibly to only access the attributes that are common to all the union types:
+If we try to acess the objects in the array _courseParts: CoursePart[]_ we notice that it is possibly to only access the attributes that are common to all the types in the union:

 ![](../../images/9/65new.png)

-And indeed, the TypeScript [documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#working-with-union-types) mentions:
+And indeed, the TypeScript [documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#working-with-union-types) says this:

-> <i>TypeScript will only allow an operation if it is valid for every member of the union.</i>
+> <i>TypeScript will only allow an operation (or attribute access) if it is valid for every member of the union.</i>

 The documentation also mentions the following:

-> <i>The solution is to narrow the union with code, the same as you would in JavaScript without type annotations.
+> <i>The solution is to narrow the union with code...
 Narrowing occurs when TypeScript can deduce a more specific type for a value based on the structure of the code.</i>

 So once again the [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) is the rescue!

-One handy way to narrow these kinds of types in TypeScript is by using *switch case* expressions.
-Once TypeScript has inferred that a variable is of type union and that each type in the union contain a certain literal attribute (in our case <i>kind</i>), we can use that as a type identifier.
+One handy way to narrow these kinds of types in TypeScript is to use *switch case* expressions.
+Once TypeScript has inferred that a variable is of union type and that each type in the union contain a certain literal attribute (in our case _kind_), we can use that as a type identifier.
 We can then build a switch case around that attribute and TypeScript will know which attributes are available within each case block:

 ![](../../images/9/64new.png)

-In the above example, TypeScript knows that a *part* has the type *CoursePart* and it can then infer that *part* is of either type *CoursePartBasic*, *CoursePartGroup* or *CoursePartBackround* based on the value of the atrribute _kind_.
+In the above example, TypeScript knows that a *part* has the type *CoursePart* and it can then infer that *part* is of either type *CoursePartBasic*, *CoursePartGroup* or *CoursePartBackround* based on the value of the attribute _kind_.

-The specific technique of type narrowing where a union type is narrowed based on one attrribute value is called [discriminated union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions).
+The specific technique of type narrowing where a union type is narrowed based on literal attribute value is called [discriminated union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions).

-Note the narrowing can naturally be also done with _if_ clause.
+Note that the narrowing can naturally be also done with _if_ clause.
 We could eg. do the following:

 ```js
   courseParts.forEach(part => {